nick-turner-tds/js-assessment/tds-javascript-takehome-assessment.md

-# TDS JavaScript Take-Home Assessment
+# js-interview-assessment

 ## Project Overview:
-Your task is to create a simple currency conversion tool similar to that found on Google, using the front-end framework of your choice (e.g. React, Angular, Vue.js, etc.).
+Your task is to create a simple currency conversion tool similar to that which can be found on Google.

-- The application should allow users to select the desired currency to convert from and to, input an amount, and then dynamically display the converted amount.
-The application should update the converted amount as the user inputs or changes the amount to convert.
+- This should be done using the front-end framework of your choice (e.g. React, Angular, Vue.js, etc.).
 - We recommend you spend a maximum of 2 hours completing this challenge.
-- We won’t be scoring you on the design; please focus on component composition and adhering to best practices in coding.
+- Please focus on component composition and adhering to best practices in coding first and foremost and then the overall layout and design if time permits.

 ## Requirements:

 ### Currency Selection:
-1. Provide two select boxes for users to choose the currency to convert from and to.
+1. Provide two select boxes for users to choose a currency to convert from and to.
 1. Fetch a list of currencies from the https://api.currencybeacon.com/v1/currencies API.
 1. Populate the select boxes with the available options returned from API.